The Future of Our

 • Approved by City/Town Council Vote

-Ordinances, Regulations, Codes and Policies
+Policies, Regulations, Codes and Ordinances

 • Policies, rules, and regulations give specific direction for compliance and enforcement of development and land use in a community.
+Common examples of these are:

 • Building Codes